PlayFab/MpsPowershell/MpsPowershell/docs/PlayFabMultiplayerApi.md

 Shuts down a multiplayer server session.

 ### [Update-PfBuildAlias](Update-PfBuildAlias.md)
-Creates a multiplayer server build alias.
+Update a multiplayer server build alias.

 ### [Update-PfBuildName](Update-PfBuildName.md)
-Updates a multiplayer server build's name.
+Update a multiplayer server build's name.

 ### [Update-PfBuildRegion](Update-PfBuildRegion.md)
-Updates a multiplayer server build's region.
+Update a multiplayer server build's region.
 If the region is not yet created, it will be created